top of page

 • 3 – 4 tbsp caster sugar

-• 1 - 2 tbsp desiccated coconut flakes
+• 1 - 2 tbsp desiccated coconut flakes, to decorate (toasted if desired)

 INSTRUCTIONS